 Political economy; professional economic ethics; international trade; economic harm

 George DeMartino is a Professor of international economics at the Josef Korbel School of International Studies of the University of Denver.
+He is the co-director of the MA degree in Global Economic Affairs (formerly GFTEI).
 He has served on faculty of the School since 1993.
 Prior to that, he taught at Dickinson College (Carlisle, PA), and Trinity College (Hartford, CT).
 He earned his BA at Harvard University; an MA in Industrial Relations at Warwick University (Coventry, England); and his PhD in Economics at the University of Massachusetts.
 Prior to graduate school, Professor DeMartino served as a union organizer and negotiator for AFSCME, AFL-CIO in Connecticut.

 Ph.D., Economics, University of Massachusetts, 1992